Logic is the study of the principles and methods of valid reasoning

 - A spark is electrical in nature.

-- It’s therefore plausible that lightning is electrical in nature.
+- Therefore, lightning is likely electrical in nature.

 - “Let the experiment be made.”